JimmyTran1206/FinalProject/README.md

 ## How To Run

 This project has been deployed live to AWS at [EnchantedJobPostings](http://52.14.238.144:8080/EnchantedJobPostings/#/home) with all full-features.
-The contributors of this prohject are Jimmy Tran, Allan Meyer, and Jonathon McNamara.
+The contributors of this project are Jimmy Tran, Allan Meyer, and Jonathon McNamara.

 Users can browse the project in guest view, or login using following test accounts Applicant account: foundinguser, pass: test